JasonPy/3dcv-mini-project/readme.md

 The default parameters are set according to the specifications in [1].
 Feel free to adjust them depending on your specific goals.
 Finally, the trained forest and corresponding parameters are saved.

 ## Test the Forest
 The evaluation of the forest, is provided in the `demo.ipynb` notebook.
 Therefore, a number of random images is sampled from the test data set.
 Then corresponding image and true world coordinates are obtained, to compare the predictions later on.
 The forest is then tested with a batch of unseen images, or in particular their random 2D image coordinates.
-Eventually, the tree provides the associated 3D world coordinates predicted by each tree.
+Eventually, the forest provides the associated 3D world coordinates predicted by each tree.

 # RANSAC Optimization